FACG2/wrap/README.md

     * view tasks' comments
     * comment on a task

-  * member is a mentor who can:
-    * change task state (eg. from progress to testing)
-    * check acceptance criteria/features in tasks

   * admin is a member who can:
     * start new sprint
     * add backlog tasks

 ##Things that are not finished and their isuues are opened:
-  * mentor is a user who can:
-    * view project's insights
-    * view project's milestones

   * member is a mentor who can:
      * can receive notifications